Climate change and what you can do

 5. Throw away less food

 Love Food Hate Waste provide information about reducing food waste and saving money.
-Locally, Food Works collect surplus food from organisations (as well as growing their own) and save it from becoming waste by sharing it through their market and kitchens.
+Locally, Food Works collect surplus food from organisations (as well as growing their own).
+They save it from becoming waste by sharing it through their market and kitchens.
 All are welcome to buy their produce.

 6. Reduce, reuse, repair, recycle

 Reducing the amount of new things that we buy saves money and the planet.
-Sheffield has a wide choice of vintage, second hand and charity shops where you can buy, donate and often sell lightly used items.
+Sheffield has a wide choice of vintage, second hand and charity shops.
+There. you can buy, donate and often sell lightly used items.

 Using reusable water bottles saves money and plastic.
-Many shops will offer a discount for using reusable cups or refill water bottles and the Refill app can help you find them, as well as publicly available water fountains.
-There is a water fountain next to the Town Hall, in the Peace Gardens.
+Many shops offer a discount for using reusable cups or refill water bottles.
+The Refill app can help you find them, as well as publicly available water fountains.
+There is a water fountain next to the Town Hall in the Peace Gardens.

 Plastic Free Sheffield Central provide a reusable cup hire service for events.

-Information about Sheffield City Council waste and recycling services can be found here.
+You can find information about Sheffield City Council waste and recycling services at Bins, waste and recycling services.

 7. Change your home’s source of energy